 One morning, Nanak went to meditate and bathe beside the Kali Bein, or Black River, with Mardana.
 Nanak walked into the river and disappeared beneath the water.
 When he did not show up for work, his employer discovered that he had never come back out from under the water.
 Everyone assumed that he had drowned except for his sister Nanaki.
 Three days passed and then, astounding everyone, Nanak emerged from the river alive saying, "Na koe Hindu, na koe Musalman - There is no Hindu, there is no Muslim."
 The amazed town's people agreed that Nanak must be a completely enlightened being and began to call him "Guru."

 Nanak immersed himself fully in meditation.
 He seldom spoke to anyone and quit his job.
 He gave away all of his personal belongings to the poor.
 He made living arrangements for his wife and sons, and then left town with his spiritual companion Mardana.
 They became wandering minstrels.
 Mardana played a stringed instrument called a rabab and accompanied Nanak, when he sang his poetic compositions.
-They traveled together preaching, and teaching, that there is only one God.
+They embarked on a series of Udasi mission tours and traveled together preaching, and teaching, that there is only one God.
 There is no Hindu.
 There is no Muslim.
 There is only one brotherhood of humanity.